 - Time Scales: Allow 6 – 8 weeks

 Total average time taken 12- 18 weeks –

 What are the Common Delays?
-Searches, resolving search findings, responses to enquires, mortgage approvals, charges on property or boundary disputes, however we seek to keep clients updated at all times and explain simply any areas that need further discussion, decision or action.
+Searches, resolving search findings, responses to enquires, gifted deposits, mortgage approvals, charges on property or boundary disputes, however we seek to keep clients updated at all times and explain simply any areas that need further discussion, decision or action.
 We are experienced with overcoming these types of delays to ensure you move smoothly and in a timely manner.

 Re-mortgaging is the legal term for changing your mortgage provider.
 Once you have made your decision to re-mortgage and found your new mortgage product, whether via a Financial Advisor or a Bank direct, you will need to repay your current mortgage and draw down the funds from your new mortgage.
 Josiah Hincks Property Solicitors can assist you with this.

 We will liaise with your current mortgage provider about repaying your current mortgage and make sure that your new mortgage provider has all the information they require about your property before drawing down the funds from your new mortgage provider.

 Our remortgage solicitors in Leicester will deal with all the legal aspects needed and they will key you updated and make sure that your re-mortgage runs smoothly, so all you need to do is concentrate on finding the best mortgage product for you.